Welcome to the RVCP learning community!

 Fundraising is integral to our preschool’s operation.
 Throughout the year, we showcase the Fall Festival, the Movie Matinee, and a silent auction.
 Our fundraising efforts build a strong community and provide funds for the preschool’s maintenance and scholarships.

 We believe a strong community builds a better school.
 In class, we have a unique opportunity to connect with other co-op families on a daily basis.
 We also arrange social events like summer playdates and our annual picnic to strengthen our community.

 During our parent-only meetings, we discuss class activities, upcoming events, and preschool business, and our parent educator leads us in variety of early childhood development topics.

 We kick off the school year with Parent Orientation in September.
-Throughout the year, each family participates in one school clean-up, and helps set up and break down the classroom at the start and end of the school year (about a two hour time commitment each).
+Throughout the year, each family participates in a set-up shift at the start of the year, one monthly cleaning during the year, and a final maintenance and cleaning shift at the end of the year.
+Each is about a three hour time commitment.